Unlikely intersections with CM abelian varieties in a family and explicit bounds for canonical heights under

 The above theorem also proves a stronger partial version of Conjecture 6.1 of \cite{Pin05}, since Pink's conjecture only considers algebraic subgroups of codimension at least 2 of the fibers.
 As a matter of fact, Theorem \ref{main_thm} is a particular case of the Zilber--Pink conjecture for a curve in an abelian scheme, which is known to imply Conjecture 6.1 of \cite{Pin05} for abelian schemes.

-To the best of our knowledge, the Zilber--Pink conjecture for a curve in a non-isotrivial abelian scheme has been settled only for a curve in a fibered power of an elliptic scheme, by work of Barroero and Capuano \cite{BC16, Bar19} and Barroero and Dill \cite{BD24}, building on previous works by Masser and Zannier \cite{MZ10, MZ12}.
-There is also some partial progress for a curve in a product of fibered powers of elliptic schemes (under certain additional assumptions on the curve) by Masser and Zannier \cite{MZ14}, Barroero and Capuano \cite{BC17} and by previous work of the author \cite{Fer25}.
+To the best of our knowledge, the Zilber--Pink conjecture for a curve in a non-isotrivial abelian scheme has been settled only for a curve in a fibered power of an elliptic scheme, by work of Barroero and Capuano \cite{BC16, Bar19} and Barroero and Dill \cite{BD25}, building on previous works by Masser and Zannier \cite{MZ10, MZ12}.
+There is also some partial progress for a curve in a product of fibered powers of elliptic schemes by Masser and Zannier \cite{MZ14}, Barroero and Capuano \cite{BC17} and (under additional assumptions on the curve) by previous work of the author \cite{Fer26}.
 A variation of the conjecture involving tangential intersections has also been studied by Corvaja, Demeio, Masser and Zannier \cite{CDMZ21}, by Ulmer and Urzúa \cite{UU20, UU21}, and by Ottolini \cite{Ott25}.

 \begin{remark} Before proceeding, we note that if $S \subseteq \A_g$ is not a special curve (as explained in Section \ref{sec_red}, we may always assume $S \subseteq \A_g$), then the André-Oort conjecture for $\A_g$ (proved by Tsimerman \cite{Tsi18}) guarantees that only finitely many points $s \in S(\C)$ correspond to CM fibers $\AA_s$ , which in turn implies Theorem \ref{main_thm}.
 Hence, one may assume that $S=\pi(\c)$ is a Shimura curve, though this assumption will not be used in the rest of the paper. \end{remark}